ugudlado/templater/README.md

-# templater README
+# templr README

-Templater is VS code extension to simplify creating files using templates in VS code.
+Templr is VS code extension to simplify creating files using templates in VS code.
 We can use templates for various purposes from interviews to front end development.

 ## Features